Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Drop shipping](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/DropShipping01.png "[Drop shipping]")

 The *Drop shipping* sub-tab cannot be edited here.
-The warning message *Please save supplier first* is displayed.
+The notice *Please save supplier first* is displayed.

-To add further information, select a newly created supplier in the *Customer/Supplier list* tab and click the *Drop shipping* sub-tab.
+To add further information, select the corresponding supplier in the *Customer/Supplier list* tab and click the *Drop shipping* sub-tab.
 For detailed information, see [Drop shipping](#drop-shipping-1).

 - [SAVE]
-Click this button to save any changes made.
+  No data can be saved at this point in this sub-tab.
+To access this sub-tab to add data, select the corresponding customer/supplier in the *Customer/Supplier list* tab.

 ### CRM information